 Who is the “average” gig worker?
 Do they fit into the preconceived box?
 Absolutely not.
 You’d be surprised who’s out there hustling.
-We wanted to know who was using Adia, who the gig economy worker is, what they’re looking for, what they ultimately want – so, we asked.
+Perception is always a different reality than expectation and we wanted to set the record straight on what the gig economy ecosystem was really like.

 - 58% have a full-time job but pick up gigs

 - 13% have a part-time job but pick up gigs

 - 21% use gigs as their primary form of work

 It’s easy to put workers in a preconceived box and assume we know everything about what a gig worker wants or who they are.
 We need to look at gig workers through the lens of not “who are you?” but instead, “what are you looking for?”

 The gig worker is explicitly looking to subsidize their income.
 Only 32% are single, and 66% have kids – those are both telling stats.
 43% of gig workers surveyed have a graduate degree, and 64% have a college degree.
 This isn’t the easy-to-pigeonhole notion of the young and hungry, but instead turns the data we love to cite on its head.

 28% have been picking up gigs for more than a year, but the majority are new to the gig scene (57% less than 6 months, while 10% less than a month).
 66% work less than 20 hours per week, and 85% work less than 30 hours per week.

 As Adia and the gig economy evolves, it would be fair to say that everyone is still learning how the market is broken down, and how it subsists against the larger job market.
 While a lot of people can make a living within the gig economy, it’s looking more and more plausible that the side hustle is alive and well.
 If someone who’s an experienced bartender wants to pick up gigs on the side when her regular gig is slow, this is the model that could help them pay the rent.

 If your business is ready to tap into the gig economy workforce, we’d love to talk.